 == Overview ==

-Our contributing partners, who are distinguished health-care specialists, ensure the integrity of the information delivered through both print and digital publications following our Author Guide.
+Our contributing partners, who are distinguished health-care specialists, ensure the integrity of the information delivered through both print and digital publications.

-HM is supported by over 50 professional associations and is consistently recognised as a valuable resource for healthcare management due to its focus on delivering impartial and factual information on industry issues and best practices in health administration and leadership.
+and conferences.
+It is a valuable resource for healthcare management due to its focus on delivering impartial and factual information on industry issues and best practices in health administration and leadership.

 == Objectives ==